► Best modern classics: our recent heroes

 ► Updated for 2024 – the ones to watch

 The passage of time is a relentless and sometimes cruel mistress.
-This is a fact that has never been truer than when applied to modern classic cars – and when you scan down the list of our current favourites, your first though might well be, ‘that’s way too modern to be called a classic.’
+This is a fact that has never been truer than when applied to the best modern classics – and when you scan down the list of our current favourites, your first thought might well be, ‘that’s way too modern to be called a classic.’

-So, in the interests of putting driving and value before investment, I’ve chosen a number of modern classics, which in today’s terms are great value, but also have that added ‘X’ factor.
+So, in the interests of putting driving and value before investment, we’ve chosen a number of modern classics, which in today’s terms are great value, but also have that added ‘X’ factor.
 These are cars that are still very much behind the curve in terms of their prices, and in some cases, are still actually depreciating.
-But buy wisely, enjoy whenever you can, and keep them in tip-condition, and they may well sell for more than what you paid.
+Buy wisely, enjoy whenever you can, and keep them in tip-top condition, and they may well sell for more than what you paid.

 That doesn’t make this an investment piece – but what it does do, is help you rationalise buying one of these cars.
 And there’s nothing wrong at all with that.